KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_scene_gltf2.rst

 .. tip::

-   To create Shadeless (Unlit) materials, use the Background material type.
+   To create Shadeless (Unlit) materials, use the Background or Emission material types.
+If a Principled BSDF node is also used, it takes precedence and the material is no longer considered Unlit.

 Base Color